kryton-me/kryton-me.github.io/2022-11-DyslexiaTextEditorsTips.md

 settings (cog ⚙️) -> UITheam -> Dark (or System if your phone is set to Dark)

 ## Working Copy
-Not an editor as such but inclueds a very good one so worthy of note.
+Not an editor as such but includes a very good one so worthy of note.
 It's actually a git client  so if your editing code chances are it will be in a git repository.
 It has lots of formats it can keyword highlight and even preview files such as mark down.
 To my knowledge it lacks a spellchecker so is not currently a viable option.

-### Chainging font
+### Changing font
 In the editor, in the top right hand corner of the screen you will see the word "Plain text", "C#", "Hexadecimal"... tap this then "Font:".
 Gives you the option import fonts.

 ### Dark mode